by Chi Nguyen, Ph.D.

 Stress is a natural reaction to life experiences, but when not managed it can become a significant factor in many mental health and physical health concerns, including: anxiety, depression, heart disease, insomnia, and compromised immune system.
 Both your mind and body can get exhausted by the chronic stress that you experience daily, and as a result, it is important for you to set time aside regularly to check-in with yourself and allow time for your mind and body to relax.
 The first step is to identify the source(s) of the stress and its trigger(s).
 Then, find healthy strategies to help you cope.

-Below are some coping skills to manage stress:
+Below are some stress management tips and coping skills to manage stress:

 Practice Healthy Boundaries